Approved by: Human Protections Administrator, Director of OPRS, and Executive IRB Chair

 - Providing Subjects with Notice of Additional Reporting Requirements.
 Investigators and the IRB should be aware of when the informed consent document must include a statement explaining that confidentiality might be breached due to Illinois reporting laws, including for positive HIV status, elder and child abuse, cancer, and certain infectious diseases.
-(Refer UIC HSPP Policy and Procedure Ethical Standards and Legal Principles).
+(Refer UIC HSPP policy Ethical Standards and Legal Principles).

 - Any changes in the informed consent documents or processes after IRB approval must be submitted as a modification to the IRB for review and approval prior to implementation.

 45 CFR 46.109(b), 45 CFR 46.111(b), 45 CFR 46.116, 45 CFR 46.117, 45 CFR 46.408(c)

 OHRP Exculpatory Language in Informed Consent, November 15, 1996.

 UIC Social and Behavioral Sciences Informed Consent Template